andrewguy/Training/workshops/Intro_to_R/index.md

 We will be using [RStudio Cloud](https://rstudio.cloud) for this tutorial.

 If you wish to run RStudio locally, you can download the most recent versions of [R](http://lib.stat.cmu.edu/R/CRAN/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download) for your laptop.

+*Note: The materials here have been adapted from lesson material developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+The original material is available [here](https://github.com/hbctraining/Training-modules).*